 Sensation and Perception

 The science of Cognitive Psychology involves exploring how the human mind processes information.
 This includes studying how and why the human mind evolved, how it develops through the lifespan, how it accomplishes the extraordinary achievements necessary for day-to-day living, and what happens when something goes wrong.
 Major topics include: perception, attention, memory, imagery, language, problem solving, and decision-making.
 Prerequisites: PSY 111 or COG 110.
-Fall semester, repeated spring semester.
+Spring semester.
 McCabe.

 An introduction to the ways in which the mind, body, and behavior interact in health and disease.
 Topics include health behaviors and behavior change, coping with illness/disability, self-management approaches to physical illness, the impact of stress and coping on disease and on immune function, and the relationship between psychopathology and physical health.
 Treatment and prevention efforts will be considered.
 Prerequisite: PSY 111.
 Spring semester.
+Offered in 2014 and alternate years.
 Friedman-Wheeler.